lzrmihnea/lzrmihnea.github.io/_drafts/2017-06-16-36-craft-essays-chuck-palahniuk.md

 - Head: show knowledge, prove to the reader that the character or narrator is entitled to present the story.
 - Heart: present flaws or embarrassing info about the character.

-1.2 Themes
+1.2.
+Themes
 - Background element of the story: a spooky house, a tournament, an alien invasion.
 - Unrelated tip: If you need more freedom, change the character names.

 1.3.
 Speeches come in 3 forms:
 -	Descriptive: "The sun rose high";
 - Instructive: "Walk, don’t run";
-- Expressive: "Ouch!"
+- Expressive: "Ouch!".

 1.4.
 Write the book you want to read
 - Write about the issues that upset you.

 1.5.
-Write from within some complicated system, job, bureaucracy
+Write from within some complicated system, job, bureaucracy:
 - Write about something very mundane until it breaks down to absurdity.
--	Use illness, drugs or sleep deprivation as devices
+-	Use illness, drugs or sleep deprivation as devices.

 1.6.
-Build to the absurd quick, get out fast
+Build to the absurd quick, get out fast.

 1.7.
-If you can let the story/scene surprise you, you can surprise your reader
+If you can let the story/scene surprise you, you can surprise your reader.

 1.8.
 Writing traps for the writer
 - Find controller places to write which confine you to a single space and restrict distractions.